Cluster Feeding: What It Is, Why It Happens, and How to Get Through It

 - Starting to Nurse — what the first hours, days, and weeks of breastfeeding look like

-- Nursing Positions — comfortable positions for long stretches
+- Nursing Positions — comfortable holds for long sessions and a tired parent

 - Night Nursing — feeding through the night without exhausting yourself

-- Low Milk Supply — how to tell cluster feeding from an actual supply issue
+- Low Milk Supply — how to tell cluster feeding from an actual supply concern

 References and Further Reading

 This content is for informational purposes only and does not replace professional medical advice.
-Consult your healthcare provider or lactation consultant for personalized guidance.
+Consult your healthcare provider or lactation consultant for personalised guidance.

 Frequently asked questions